Dharitap9803/Mediscan-Frontend/README.md

   Enables registered users to securely end their session and protect personal data.

-Backend
-API Endpoints:
-/api/users: Handles creating, retrieving, updating, and deleting users.
-/api/health: Manages health data and analysis.
-/api/admin: Provides admin-specific operations such as retrieving all health data and managing user roles.
-Admin Features

-User Management
-User List: Displays a table with columns for Name, Email, Sign-Up Date, Last Logged-In Date, Role, and Number of Health Reports.
-Actions: Each row has buttons for deleting and disabling user accounts.

-Health Data Management
-Health Data List: Displays a list of all health data with filters for category, status, and date.

-Update Status: Allows admins to change the status of health data (e.g., pending, in-progress, resolved).

-Detailed View: Provides a detailed view of each health data, including images and tags.

-Dashboard
-Reports per Month: A bar graph displaying the number of reports per month for the past 6 months.

-Reports by Type: A doughnut graph displaying the distribution of report types (e.g., Blood Pressure, Diabetes).

-Case Status: Three small sections (green, yellow, red) displaying the number of unresolved cases (red), cases under progress (yellow), and resolved cases (green).

-About
-Health Tracker is a web application designed to allow users to monitor and manage their health through detailed, data-driven insights.
-The application includes a public-facing frontend for tracking and viewing health metrics and an admin panel for managing reports and users.
+## Backend

+### API Endpoints

+- **`/api/users`**
+  Handles creating, retrieving, updating, and deleting user data.

+- **`/api/health`**
+  Manages all health-related data entries and performs analysis.

+- **`/api/admin`**
+  Provides admin-specific operations such as retrieving all health records and managing user roles.

+---

+### Admin Features

+#### User Management

+- **User List**
+  Displays a table of users with the following columns:
+  - Name
+  - Email
+  - Sign-Up Date
+  - Last Logged-In Date
+  - Role
+  - Number of Health Reports

+- **Actions**
+  Each user row includes buttons to:
+  - Delete User
+  - Disable Account

+---

+#### Health Data Management

+- **Health Data List**
+  Displays all health reports with filtering options based on:
+  - Category
+  - Status
+  - Date

+- **Update Status**
+  Admins can update the status of health data (e.g., `Pending`, `In-Progress`, `Resolved`).

+- **Detailed View**
+  Shows comprehensive information about each report, including:
+  - Uploaded images
+  - Associated tags

+#### Admin Dashboard

+- **Reports per Month**
+  A bar chart visualizing the number of submitted reports for the past 6 months.

+- **Reports by Type**
+  A doughnut chart illustrating the distribution of report categories (e.g., Blood Pressure, Diabetes).

+- **Case Status Overview**
+  Displays the current status of cases in three categories:
+  - Red: Unresolved Cases
+  - Yellow: Cases Under Progress
+  - Green: Resolved Cases

+## About the Project

+**Health Tracker** is a web-based application built to help users actively monitor and manage their health through comprehensive, data-driven insights.
+It includes:

+- A **public-facing frontend** for users to track, upload, and view health metrics.
+- A **dedicated admin panel** to review submitted reports, manage users, and oversee platform-wide health trends.

+This system bridges individual health tracking with centralized monitoring to ensure users get real-time, actionable feedback while admins maintain system integrity and insights.